Last Modified: 08 Sep 2016

 This morning say goodbye to your new friends from the village and travel into the unspoilt wilderness of the World Heritage-listed Kinabalu National Park (approximately 1 hour).
 Take some time to enjoy the surroundings and prepare for the climb.
 There are nature trails through the lowland tropical forest and a Botanic Garden to explore.
 Otherwise, just relax in the afternoon and take in the cooler clime.
 Before you depart, your leader will provide a safety briefing about the climb and assist with any last minute questions.
 Stay overnight at the park's headquarters in dormitory accommodation with shared facilities.
 Nestled amongst the lowland forests, this is the perfect place to chill-out before the climb.

 Notes: We consider the Mt Kinabalu trek to be a huge highlight of the trip.
 Porters are also available (at extra cost) and are recommended, but if you decide the trek is just not for you, we can provide alternative arrangements if advised at time of booking.
 Please note that if you decide not to climb the only meal included is breakfast.
-For more information on the trekking alternative please see the 'Important Notes' section in the trip notes.
+For more information on the trekking alternative please see the 'Itinerary Disclaimer' section in the trip notes.

 - Kundasang - War Memorial - MYR10